py-universe/django-rest-cli/README.md

   - [pytest-django](https://pytest-django.readthedocs.io/en/latest/): for writing unit tests with pytest
   - [Docker](https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial): for containerization.

-  So I wished there was a tool out there that could start my project with the integrations, and features I need configured.
+  So I wished there was a tool that could start my project with the integrations, and features I need configured.
 I found [cookie-cutter-django-rest](https://github.com/agconti/cookiecutter-django-rest) to be useful, but sometimes it's just too heavy for my use-case.
-I needed something more flexible, something that could start my projects with few integrations or all the features and integrations above.
+I needed something more flexible, something that could start my project with few integrations or all the features and integrations above.

   - **SOLUTION:** This CLI tool allows you start your project from one of three templates we provide: Basic, Medior, and Advanced templates.
 Depending on what template you select, you could scaffold your project with just python_decouple for managing sensitive keys.
 Or you could go with something as complex as adding pytest for unit tests, drf_spectacular for auto-generating docs, authentication endpoints, pre-commit hook for code linting setup in your project, and docker support.
 Regardless of the template you select, we initialize git, and add a readme to your project.